On this page:

 How to apply

-From 15 November 2017, you must use our online myCAV system to apply for recognition of an overseas estate agent’s licence.
+You must use our online myCAV system to apply for recognition of an overseas estate agent’s licence.

 To start using myCAV, you will need to create your own myCAV account, using a personal email address to verify your identity and sign in to your account.